 Can I still use Windows 10 once the rollout of Windows 11 begins?

-If you’re device doesn’t support Windows 11 or you simply want to continue using Windows 10 you can continue to do so.
+If your device doesn’t support Windows 11 or you simply want to continue using Windows 10 you can continue to do so.
 Microsoft Windows have committed to supporting Windows 10 through to 14th October 2025.

 How much does it cost to upgrade to Windows 11?